Opinion: As a football-obsessed Muslim girl, Bend It Like Beckham changed my life

 I became fixated on the image of a girl who looked like me – in a Manchester United football shirt, no less

-Bend It Like Beckham is one of the most iconic movies to have ever graced our screens, and twenty years on, it still holds a special place in my heart.
+Bend It Like Beckham is one of the most iconic movies ever to have graced our screens, and 20 years on, it still holds a special place in my heart.

 I remember discovering it at my aunt’s house as a child.
 It flickered across her tiny TV screen while she got dressed, and I became fixated on the image of a girl who looked like me – in a Manchester United football shirt, no less.